breakds/monster-avengers/README.md

 Located in [csharp/winbind_wrapper](https://github.com/breakds/monster-avengers/tree/master/csharp/winbind_wrapper).
 A C# wrapper class implemented via DLLImport.

+### RESTful API

+Work in progress.

+## Algorithm

+I am working on a [series of posts](http://blog.breakds.org/armor-up-the-algorithm-behind-monster-hunter-armor-search/) discussing the algorithm behind this project on my blog.
+Take a look if you are curious and interested.

 ## Codebase

 For those who is interested in either the algorithm or the implementaion, you can find a brief description below.
 Note that the code is still not very well documented yet, and I am working on adding the comments and documentations to the code as much as possible with the limited time budget.